 A Greek national, Elpida is a graduate of the American High School of Thessaloniki, Columbia College (Political Science and East Asian/Chinese studies) and SIPA/Harriman Institute in New York (Economic and political development program and Russian/Central Asian Studies).

-Josh Rubin is a J.D. candidate at Yale Law School, where he is a member of the Rule of Law Clinic and served as co-president of the National Security Group.
-Josh also co-teaches an undergraduate seminar at Yale on speechwriting and foreign policy, and his writing has appeared in publications including The Atlantic, Foreign Affairs, and Just Security.
+Josh Rubin is Senior Advisor to the Deputy Secretary of State at the U.S. Department of State.
+A graduate of Yale Law School, he was a member of the Rule of Law Clinic and served as co-president of the National Security Group.
+Josh also co-taught an undergraduate seminar at Yale on speechwriting and foreign policy, and his writing has appeared in publications including The Atlantic, Foreign Affairs, and Just Security.

 Before law school, Josh served as a special assistant in the Office of Secretary of State John Kerry.
 A recipient of the State Department Superior Honor Award, Josh staffed the Secretary of State on travel to over 25 countries, including during negotiations on Iran’s nuclear program, the Paris climate agreement, and the war in Syria.
 Previously, Josh served as the speechwriter for the Assistant Secretary of State for Political-Military Affairs.

 Josh received his undergraduate degree from Yale, where he graduated magna cum laude, with distinction in the Global Affairs major.
-Josh is originally from Syosset, New York.
+He is originally from Syosset, New York.